EncodetheWeb/simple_top_scroll/README.md

 # Install

-Download the .zip file and **remove "-master" from filename and subfolder so both should be renamed "Simple_Top_Scroll" not "Simple_Top_Scroll-master"**.
+Download the .zip file and **remove "-master" from filename and subfolder so both should be renamed "simple_top_scroll" not "simple_top_scroll-master"**.
 Logon to your WordPress Admin console.
 Click on Plugins -> Add New then click 'Upload Plugin'.

 ![alt tag](http://encodetheweb.com/wordpress-theme-img/screenshot-scroll-1.PNG)